 1.1.
 Our contribution.
-We first prove that the block phases of the raster scan of any step size $\tau < m$ always have an affine profile (Section 3, Theorem 3.1).
+We first prove that the block phases of the raster scan of any step size $\tau < m$ always have an affine profile (section 3, Theorem 3.1).
 We then give a complete characterization of the raster scan ambiguities (Theorem 4.3).

-Roughly speaking, there are two types of ambiguities besides the inherent ambiguities (the scaling factor and the affine phase ambiguity (1)-(2)).
-First, there is the non-periodic, arithmetically progressing ambiguity, inherited from the aforementioned affine block phase profile, which varies on the block scale while the affine phase ambiguity varies on the pixel scale.
+Roughly speaking, there are two types of ambiguities besides the inherent ambiguities.
+First, there is the nonperiodic, arithmetically progressing ambiguity, inherited from the aforementioned affine block phase profile, which varies on the block scale, while the affine phase ambiguity varies on the pixel scale.

-Second, there are τ -periodic ambiguities of τ^2 degrees of freedom, which we identify as mathematical description of the raster grid pathology reported in the optics literature.
-The larger the step size the (much) greater the degrees of ambiguity which can not be removed without extra prior information.
+Second, there are τ -periodic ambiguities of τ^2 degrees of freedom, which we identify as a mathematical description of the raster grid pathology reported in the optics literature, i.e., the larger the step size the (much) more severe the raster scan pathology which cannot be removed without extra prior information.

-Finally we demonstrate a simple mechanism for eliminating all the other ambiguities than the scaling factor and the affine phase ambiguity by slightly perturbing the raster scan with the minimum overlap ratio roughly 50%, consistent with experimental findings in the optics literature (Section 5, Theorem 5.5).
-The optimal tradeoff between the speed of data acquisition and the convergence rate of reconstruction lies in the balance between the average step size and the overlap size.
+Finally we demonstrate a simple mechanism for eliminating all the other ambiguities except the scaling factor and the affine phase ambiguity by slightly perturbing the raster scan with the minimum overlap ratio roughly 50%, consistent with experimental findings in the optics literature (section 5, Theorem 5.5).
+The optimal trade-off between the speed of data acquisition and the convergence rate of reconstruction lies in the balance between the average step size and the overlap size.

 The rest of the paper is organized as follows.
-In Section 2, we give a detailed presentation of the raster scan.
-In Section 3, we prove that the block phases have an affine profile.
-In Section 4, we give a complete characterization of the raster scan ambiguities.
-In Section 5 we show that slightly perturbed raster scan has no other ambiguities than the scaling factor and the affine phase ambiguity.
-In Section 6, we give numerical demonstrate of the perturbed raster scan.
-We conclude with a few remarks in Section 7.
+In section 2, we give a detailed presentation of the raster scan.
+In section 3, we prove that the block phases have an affine profile.
+In section 4, we give a complete characterization of the raster scan ambiguities.
+In section 5 we show that slightly perturbed raster scan has no other ambiguities than the scaling factor and the affine phase ambiguity.
+In section 6, we give a numerical demonstration of the perturbed raster scan.
+We conclude with a few remarks in section 7.